 Better use of gravity

-Optimal circulation between mum and baby as there is no compression of baby’s weight on mum’s major blood vessels
+Optimal circulation between you and your baby as there is no compression of baby’s weight on your major blood vessels

 Better alignment for baby as they pass through the pelvis